Dwolla/transactions-csv-export-app/README.md

 - Clone this repository
 - In the root directory, run `pipenv install` to install pip dependencies.
-- Optionally in the root directory run `pipenv install --dev` to intall pip development dependencies.
+- Optionally in the root directory run `pipenv install --dev` to install pip development dependencies.
 - `cd` into the `client` directory and run `npm install` to install the npm packages for the react client.
 - In the root directory, create a folder named `files`.
 This is where transaction report CSV files will be saved.
 - In the `client` directory create a `.env` file.
 The following is a list of enviornment variables:
   - REACT_APP_FLASK_BASE_URL
 - 2 servers need to run simultaneously: one for the react client, and one for the flask backend.
   - To run the flask server, make sure you are in the root directory and run `flask run`
-  - To run the react client, in a seperate terminal `cd` into the `client` directory and run `npm start`
+  - To run the react client, in a separate terminal `cd` into the `client` directory and run `npm start`

 ## Contribution